nappex/nappex.github.io/content/articles/Hardware/acer_V5_431.md

  by write full path of file.
 Unfortunately, I've got always errors even if I've tried different versions of available BIOS firmwares.

-*3. Boot installation files od update during startup* Unfortunately, same problem as command line desribed above.
+3. *Boot installation files od update during startup* Unfortunately, same problem as command line desribed above.
 There is only different, that if you'd like to make recovery USB of Win10 you need pc with Win10 and so on.
 It can be a challenge and time consuming to find PC with Win8 for example.